a2meiyap/team-6-decision-support-system/README.md

 ## Application Setup

-1. Download all files to a common working directory
+1. Download all files and save them in a common working directory
 2. Open the Terminal in any IDE of your choice (e.g. VS Code, PyCharm)
 3. Run the command `streamlit run msci_436_group_6_UI.py` to launch the web app in your local host